NeuroTechX/moabb/README.md

 will convert them into a MNE raw object.
 There are options to pool all the different recording sessions per subject or to evaluate them separately.

-### contexts
+### paradigm

-A context define how the raw data will be converted to trials ready to be processed by a decoding algorithm.
+A paradigm defines how the raw data will be converted to trials ready to be processed by a decoding algorithm.
 This is a function of the paradigm used, i.e. in motor imagery one can have two-class, multi-class, or continuous paradigms; similarly, different preprocessing is necessary for ERP vs ERD paradigms.